Jerusalem Institute for Market Studies

 The Jerusalem Institute for Market Studies (JIMS) is an independent, nonprofit economic policy think tank whose mission is to promote social progress in Israel through economic freedom and individual liberty.
+It advocates for free market reforms.

-JIMS, founded in 2003, regularly publishes influential economic policy papers and editorials, runs a number of innovative educational projects, and administers a unique national public opinion survey called the Israel Panel Study of Opinion Dynamics (IPSOD).
+JIMS, founded in 2003, publishes economic policy papers and editorials, runs educational projects, and administers a national public opinion survey called the Israel Panel Study of Opinion Dynamics (IPSOD).
+It was cofounded by Corinne and Robert Sauer.

-Impact

-The University of Pennsylvania's Think Tanks and Civil Societies Program ranked JIMS among the top five Israeli think tanks, out of over 50 considered, in both 2008 and 2009.
-The last two years also saw JIMS ranked among the top 25 think tanks in the Middle East and North Africa region, and among the top 400 most important public policy research organizations in the world.
-The Global Survey of Think Tanks evaluated over 5,000 think tanks worldwide.
+It is mostly funded by donations from individuals and grants from foundations in the United States.

-Research Activities
+Research

 JIMS houses three research centers, the Center for Data Analysis (CDA), the Center for Public Policy (CPP), and the Center for the Study of Judaism and Economics (CSJE).